-The Internal Revenue Service has guidelines that define rental property.
+The IRS has guidelines that define rental property.
 Two of the most common types of rental property include vacation homes and permanent rentals.
 Rental income is reported on your annual tax return, but money-saving deductions are associated with the expenses involved in renting a property.

-One of the IRS definitions of rental property is a property that permanently serves as a rental.
-A permanent rental is never used as living quarters for the owner or any dependents he claims on his federal tax return.
-A permanent rental is a house, duplex or apartment complex that serves full time as a rental and is not used by a nonprofit organization.
+A long-term or permanent rental is never used as living quarters for the owner or any dependents he claims on his federal tax return.
+A permanent rental is a house, duplex or apartment complex serving full-time as a rental.
+This includes partial property rentals.

-The IRS defines another type of rental property as a vacation home.
+The IRS defines another type of rental property as short-term or a vacation rental if rented for less than two weeks within a calendar year.
 A vacation home is considered a rental if it is rented out at any time during the course of the year.
-For most vacation home owners, time spent at the vacation home is minimal compared to time spent at the primary home.
+For most vacation homeowners, time spent at the vacation home is minimal compared to time spent at the primary home.